‘Chasing Life’s Sanjay Gupta on the Health Tips He’s Finding Around the World

 Pack your bags!
 Journalist and neurosurgeon Sanjay Gupta also plays tour guide in the six-part Chasing Life, a global journey to find out how to live a longer, happier existence.

-The CNN correspondent (who still practices at Atlanta's Grady Memorial Hospital and teaches at Emory University School of Medicine) travels to countries that get it right when it comes to health and tries both new and traditional treatments.
+The CNN correspondent (who still practices at Atlanta’s Grady Memorial Hospital and teaches at Emory University School of Medicine) travels to countries that get it right when it comes to health and tries both new and traditional treatments.
+Even numan can provide some information on men’s health and how to get remedies.

 “There are clearly things happening around the world that can improve our lives,” he says.
 “You don’t really understand them until you experience them.”
 Gupta endured long acupuncture needles in Japan but also lives la dolce vita in Italy on the May 11 episode.
 Here, he lets us pick his brain.